Executive Search in Brazil: How to Hire Senior Leaders in a Complex Market

 A complete hiring process in Brazil typically includes:

+4. Offer design aligned with risk and mandate.
 According to WTW’s global executive compensation outlook, governance scrutiny and cost pressures are reshaping pay structures, especially in emerging markets.

 Onboarding as a value lever

-Executive ROI in Brazil is often won—or lost—after the contract is signed.
+Executive ROI in Brazil is often won — or lost — after the contract is signed.

 According to Gartner research on executive onboarding, poorly structured onboarding increases failure risk within the first 6–9 months, particularly in cross-border leadership roles.
+Effective onboarding in Brazil should include explicit decision rights, stakeholder alignment, clear governance cadence, and early credibility-building milestones.

 Executive Search in Brazil: When executive search is essential